Skip to content

 Exponential

-• Purpose: Changes the rate exponentially from a starting value to an ending value over a specified duration, allowing for rapid changes in the application frequency of the alterer.
+• Purpose: Changes the rate exponentially from a starting value to an ending value with a specified half-life, allowing for rapid changes in the application frequency of the alterer.

 import radiate as rd